 So your Yamaha receiver or some other receiver is suddenly displaying ‘PCM’, what does this mean?
 In this article, we will talk about Yamaha receiver PCM and what it means especially considering PCM is practically never used these days.
 In some cases, a PCM light may come on the receiver instead of Dolby or DTS HD.

-To fix this issue, try changing the source device settings to Dolby Digital or DTS, change the SUR DECODE settings, eliminate cable latency, repower the receiver o reset the speaker.
+To fix this issue, try changing the source device settings to Dolby Digital or DTS, also try changing the SUR DECODE settings, eliminating cable latency, repower the receiver o resetting the speaker.

 What Is PCM?

 Linear PCM stands for Pulse Code Modulation and is a signal format in which an analog audio signal is transmitted without any compression after it is recorded and digitized.
 It is also transmitted without compression.
 This is the method used by CDs and DVDs.

 PCM works by sampling the analog signal per a very small unit of

 time.
 This means that the analog signal is encoded as pulses and then modulated for recording.

 To learn more, check out our guide on PCM vs Bitstream to learn about these different encoding methods.